 Litigation is commonly another aspect of the local ballot measure landscape, and RWG litigators have experience with every aspect of this complicated specialty, including challenges to the validity of ballot measures.

 No other law firm has drafted more local campaign finance limits in California than RWG.
 We have worked with cities across the state to draft and implement some of the earliest and most impactful laws in this area, including often-copied ordinances in Agoura Hills, Beverly Hills, and Thousand Oaks.
-One of our lawyers also worked with the City of Los Angeles Ethics Commission to help implement and enforce that City’s ordinance when it was first adopted.
-For some entities, such as the County of Ventura, we also serve in an enforcement capacity.
+One of our lawyers also worked with the City of Los Angeles Ethics Commission to help implement and enforce that city’s ordinance when it was first adopted.
+For some public agencies, such as the County of Ventura, we also serve in an enforcement capacity.
 We are well-situated to advise public entities about campaign finance issues, including whether a local ordinance would be effective in a particular jurisdiction.

 Voting Rights and Districting

 RWG lawyers are constantly engaged in advising and litigating on issues associated with voting rights and districting, currently the most impactful area of elections law for local government.
-We are advising entities right now regarding their responsibilities under relatively new voter participation laws and the California Voting Rights Act.
+We are advising public agencies right now regarding their responsibilities under relatively new voter participation laws and the California Voting Rights Act.
 RWG lawyers have helped cities and special districts navigate the districting process, and we are engaged in litigation in various courts regarding districting issues.